mvolkmann/MyUnixEnv/notes/AngularNotes.md

 ## Property Binding

-* uses the same syntax as computeed attribues to pass property values to other components from HTML templates
+* uses the same syntax as computed attributes to pass property values to other components from HTML templates
   * ex. <app-hero-detail [hero]="selectedHero"></app-hero-detail>
 * only a one-way binding

 ## Event Handling

-* specified on HTML elements with attributes in parens
+* specified on HTML elements with attributes in parentheses
   * ex. (click)="onClick(someObj)"
   * `onClick` must be a method defined in the component .ts file